r146023/Avery/CONTRIBUTING.md

 For us a [codesandbox](https://codesandbox.io/) says more than a 1000 words :tada:

-## I have more questions on how to contribute to Preact.
+## I have more questions on how to contribute to Avery.
 How can I reach you?

-We closely watch our issues and have a pretty active [Slack workspace](https://chat.preactjs.com/).
+We closely watch our issues and have a pretty active [Slack workspace](https://chat.averyjs.com/).
 Nearly all our communication happens via these two forms of communication.

-## Releasing Preact (Maintainers only)
+## Releasing Avery (Maintainers only)

 This guide is intended for core team members that have the necessary rights to publish new releases on npm.